MAJDER0/8086-Micro-Processor-Emulator/README.md

 ## How to Run?

 To open and test this project, all you need to do is Open Visual Studio and click Clone a Repository.
-On the repository location, you paste this: https://github.com/MAJDER0/8086-Micro-Processor-Emulator <br>
+On the repository location, paste it: <br> https://github.com/MAJDER0/8086-Micro-Processor-Emulator <br>
 and click clone.
 Once project is there, you can compilate it.